atan009/vimrc/README.md

 ###Plugin #3 - Solarized:
 -------------------------
 Solarized changes the colorscheme of the vim editor.
 Often times, the default is not the best.
-It can be extremely irritable when you cannot differentiate between different types of files in vim as well as the variety of things within source code.
+It can be extremely irritating when you cannot differentiate between different types of files in vim, as well as, the variety of things within source code.
 It is possible to change the font and customize the colors to your own preference.

 In the .vimrc file, type in below configuration to enable solarized colorscheme: